SukeerLedezma/Advanced-Web-Dev-Project/README.md

 ## Project Objectives
 To create a cafe Mexican style website
 Users should be able to choose from the menu
-Once the the user has put their items on the menu, they can proceed to the order page, where the order should process
+Once the user has put their items on the menu, they can proceed to the order page, where the order should process

 ## Project Structure